Modern Times (Jefferson Starship album)

 Modern Times is the sixth album by Jefferson Starship and was released in 1981.
 Grace Slick appeared on this album after a three-year absence.
 She returned near the end of the recording sessions, providing background vocals on some tracks as well as lead vocals on the single "Stranger" as a duet with lead singer Mickey Thomas.
 "Stranger" had previously been performed live by Jefferson Starship as early as December 1979, and the first studio version was made for Modern Times.
 Although not appearing in the band picture on the gatefold cover, Slick is listed on the back cover of the LP with the credit "Introducing Grace Slick" and her picture is on the lyric sleeve with the note "Grace Slick courtesy of Grace Slick."
 She joined the band officially for the 1981 tour.
-MTV debuted in 1981 and this was the first Jefferson Starship album to have promotional music videos.
+This was the first Jefferson Starship album to have promotional music videos.
 It was also the first album to feature a charting single on the Mainstream Rock Tracks chart, which had premiered earlier in the year.
-The single "Find Your Way Back" reached No. 3 on the Mainstream Rock chart.
+The single "Find Your Way Back" reached No. 3 on the Mainstream Rock chart and #29 at Billboard's Hot 100, while second single "Stranger" was #48 and third "Save Your Love" failed to enter Hot 100 peaking at #104.

 The song "Stairway to Cleveland" was inspired by a harsh review that Rolling Stone had given the album Freedom at Point Zero, inspiring Paul Kantner to wrap lyrics around a phrase he had heard from Paul Warren: "Fuck you!
 We do what we want!"